masneyb/weather-station/README.md

   updated JSON files on the server every 10 seconds.
 - The Apache webserver runs on the server and it only needs to serve out static files.
+- Everything runs on the Pi; no third-party services are used.
+- *Coming Soon* - The ability to also optionally publish the sensor readings to WeatherUnderground.

 ## Hardware Information